devopsdays/devopsdays-web/CONTRIBUTING.md

 hugo server -w --baseUrl="http://localhost:1313" --config config-windows.toml
 ```

-Now open `baseURL` in a browser and navigate to the content that you're editing - voilà!
+Now open `http://localhost:1313` in a browser and navigate to the content that you're editing - voilà!

 ## Pull requests